mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 Development Pitfalls
 --------------------

-A summary of some of the issues you might encouter when writing GPU code.

 1) The filter was only peformed on part of the array or the filter works on small arrays then gets the wrong result for larger arrays.
 This may mean that the grid and dimension arguments do not account for the